richa008/NearbyPlaces/README.md

 # NearbyPlaces
 A webapp in AngularJs that lets you search for nearby places and shows details about the place.
 Uses Google Maps Javascript API

-<h3>Nearby Places</h3>

-An app that provides a query box and a search button and then calls the Places Library for Google Maps (https://developers.google.com/maps/documentation/javascript/places)
+Provides a query box and a search button and then calls the Places Library for Google Maps (https://developers.google.com/maps/documentation/javascript/places)

+Note: Google Maps api asks for permission to access your current location.
+Select Allow to use the Search nearby places feature

+Libraries used -
+AngularJs
+JQuery
+Bootstrap CSS